MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

         ('sw');
     ```

+    The command output should be `INSERT 0 5`, indicating that you have inserted five new rows into the table.

 ## Install and configure the `azure_ai` extension

 Before using the `azure_ai` extension, you must install it into your database and configure it to connect to your Azure AI Services resources.
 The `azure_ai` extension allows you to integrate the Azure OpenAI and Azure AI Language services into your database.
 To enable the extension in your database, follow these steps: